 Tyler Smith joined Libby O’Brien Kingsley & Champion as an associate in 2012.
-He represents clients in civil litigation, employment law, family law, and criminal law matters in state and federal courts.
+He represents clients in civil litigation, employment law, and criminal law matters in state and federal courts.

 Tyler is also a skilled appellate advocate.
-He has handled over 20 appeals, has argued before the United States Court of Appeals for the First Circuit and the Maine Law Court, and has authored amicus curiae briefs on behalf of the Maine Association of Criminal Defense Lawyers.
+He has handled over 20 appeals, argued before the United States Court of Appeals for the First Circuit and the Maine Law Court, and authored amicus curiae briefs on behalf of the Maine Association of Criminal Defense Lawyers.
 In 2016, Tyler secured a notable victory for a client in State of Maine v.
 Pinkham–a case that vacated a fourteen year prison sentence, and functionally reestablished the way that heroin is defined under Maine law.
-In addition to handling his own appeals, Tyler also serves as appellate counsel in cases handled by other attorneys at the trial level.
+In addition to handling his own appeals, Tyler serves as appellate counsel in cases handled by other attorneys at the trial level.
 Please click here for a writing sample.

 During law school, Tyler won first place in four moot court competitions, and was recognized as “Best Oralist” at the 2009 Regent University National Moot Court Competition.
-After graduating, Tyler served as a law clerk in the Maine Superior Court in Kennebec County, working with Hon.
-Donald H. Marden, Hon.
-Nancy Mills, Hon.
-M. Michaela Murphy, and Hon.
-John C. Nivison.
+After graduating, Tyler served as a law clerk in the Maine Superior Court in Augusta, Maine.
+Tyler earned his undergraduate degree in Computer Science, with a minor in mathematics, from the University of Southern Maine.

 With the exception of law school, Tyler is a lifetime resident of southern Maine.
 Tyler enjoys running, skiing, and playing guitar and mandolin.